harness/developer-hub/kb/platform/harness-platform-faqs.md

 ## Authentication

-### As I migrate from First Generation (FG) to Next Generation (NG) and use Okta for SCIM, I've noticed our user groups have not migrated.
+### As I migrate from FirstGen to NextGen and use Okta for SCIM, I've noticed our user groups haven't migrated.
 Is there an additional step I need to take?

-Yes, to ensure that your user groups migrate correctly when moving from First Generation to Next Generation platforms and continue using Okta for SCIM, you will need to configure a new SCIM app specifically for the NG platform.
+Yes, to ensure that your user groups migrate correctly when moving from FirstGen to NextGen platforms and continue using Okta for SCIM, you must configure a new SCIM app specifically for the NextGen platform.

 ### Can we obtain the account's private key from the delegate without resorting to a PAT token?

 No, it is not possible to obtain the account's private key from the delegate, even with a valid Personal Access Token (PAT).
-The delegate uses a secure token for encrypted communication with the Harness Manager.
+The delegate uses a secure token for encrypted communication with Harness Manager.
 However, this communication framework does not provide a method for accessing the account's private key directly through the delegate.
 This limitation is by design to uphold security protocols.
 Delegates often operate with scoped permissions at the organization or project level, and allowing access to the account's private key via a delegate would pose a significant security risk.
-Therefore, regardless of the delegate's ability to communicate with the Harness Manager, access to the account's private key is strictly controlled and not available through delegate operations.
+Therefore, regardless of the delegate's ability to communicate with Harness Manager, access to the account's private key is strictly controlled and not available through delegate operations.

-### Upon successful azure saml login for prod account Harness is redirecting to stage/dev account
+### Why is Harness redirecting to a stage/dev account upon a successful Azure SAML login for a prod account?

-Please check if entity id is set correctly in case if you are using multiple account, as if you are using vanity url then the entity id needs to be set accordingly while setting up saml in Harness as well as on azure side
+Ensure that the entity ID is set correctly if you are using multiple accounts.
+If you are using a vanity URL, the entity ID needs to be set accordingly when setting up SAML in Harness and on the Azure side.

 ### Why am I receiving a 400 status code error with an "unsuccessful HTTP call" message when using a Jira step in Harness?